yopi1838/FSND-capstone/README.md

 - Note: We can check the payload of a user's JWT token can be decoded at [jwt.io](https://jwt.io/) to see permission for each token.

 ## Deployment
-The API is deployed using Heroku
+The API is deployed using Heroku.
+You can run them [here] (https://castingagencyyopi.herokuapp.com/)

 ## Endpoints
 - GET '/movies'